xrootd/howto/docs/tpc/WLCGx509TPC.md

 files should be owned by user xrootd (or equivalent).
 1. CA certificates (default /etc/grid-security/certificates)
 1. voms certificates (default /etc/grid-security/vomsdir)
-1. RPMs: xrootd xrootd-voms voms libmacaroons (and their dependences).
+1. RPMs: xrootd xrootd-voms voms libmacaroons scitokens-cpp (and their dependences).
 Other RPMs may also be required.
 1. (optional) TCmalloc (gperftools-libs) or JEmalloc (jemalloc) may provide better memory management for xrootd.

 One may also need to set nproc >= 8192 and nofile >= 8192 in /etc/security/limits.d if the systems